V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 F. Genesis 19:29 - And it came to pass, when God destroyed the cities of the plain, that God remembered Abraham, and sent Lot out of the midst of the overthrow, when he overthrew the cities in the which Lot dwelt.

 2. The cities, plural, in which Lot dwelt.
-Up to this point we are only provided evidence that Lot lived only in Sodom, but here it states that he lived in more than one of the destroyed cities.
+Up to this point we are only provided evidence that Lot lived only in Sodom

 G. Genesis 19:30 - And Lot went up out of Zoar, and dwelt in the mountain, and his two daughters with him; for he feared to dwell in Zoar: and he dwelt in a cave, he and his two daughters.